costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 <img src="/assets/images/roam-blocks/roam-backlinks.png" width="600" class="center"/>
 *Page link in Roam*

 When we first start using Roam we often get advised to just start writing and linking notes as much as we can, including creating links to be used as tags, like `[[Important]]` or `[[Books]]`.
-However, if we're not careful, this approach can prevent you from making it easy to spot *meaningful* connections by creating too many pages that function only as some sort of category or tags.
+However, doing this blindly can prevent us from spotting *meaningful* connections easily, if we have too many pages that act only as tags or categories.
 For example, this is one of my notes:

 ![](/assets/images/roam-blocks/roam-ref-graph-note.png)
 *Graph view of a particular page*